paulllleon/Invisible-network/README.md

-_(for no french, don't worry.
-This is a ongoing project, the english page will arrive soon, around end of june 2021)_
+_**(for people who don't speak French, don't worry.
+It is an ongoing project, the English page will arrive soon, towards the end of June 2021)**_

 # Invisible-network